sebSmarthome/openHAB3-widget/List_Item_for_use_with_List_Card/Air_Quality_List_Item/README.md

 **Configuration parameters:**

 * All title string
-* All Icons - Use oh:iconName (openHAB icon), f7:iconName (Framework7 icon), material:iconName (Material icon) or iconify:iconSet:iconName
+* All Icons - Use f7:iconName (Framework7 icon), material:iconName (Material icon) or iconify:iconSet:iconName
 * Visibility of Label item (No2, O3, PM10, PM2.5)

 **items**